srobo/kitbook/Kit Packing.md

 After being cut the wires should be folded and knotted.
 A demonstration on how to do this will be given at the event.

 ## CAMCON

+Each kit contains various 'Camcon' pluggable terminal block connectors.
+These must be counted/weighed out and bagged up.
+Fill resealable plastic bags with the following:

+ * 10x 7.5mm camcons
+ * 7x 5mm camcons
+ * 1x 3.81mm camcon

 ## LAYOUT

+To help with the filling of kits, boxes of each constituent part should be placed around the room such that one can easily walk around filling a kit box without missing an part.
+All parts should be laid out, including the wire and camcons.
+See the [canonical kit list](https://bitbucket.org/richardbarlow/sr-kit-coord/wiki/Kit_Definition) for reference.

 ## FILL
 ## SCAN